Chart Color Schemes

 Cultural Diversity

 Tara's cultural diversity was found to be below average, with 85.5% of its population being citizens, 90.7% born in Australia, and 96.6% speaking English only at home.
-The predominant religion in Tara is Christianity, which accounts for 59.5% of the population, compared to 64.6% across the Rest of Qld.
-Regarding ancestry, the top three represented groups in Tara are Australian (32.5%), English (30.8%), and Scottish (8.4%).
+The dominant religion in Tara is Christianity, which accounts for 59.5% of the population.
+This compares to 64.6% across the Rest of Qld.

-Notably, certain ethnic groups have different representations: German is overrepresented at 5.9% compared to the regional average of 5.3%, Australian Aboriginal is underrepresented at 5.6% versus 6.7%, and Hungarian is also underrepresented at 0.3% compared to 0.1%.
+Regarding ancestry (country of birth of parents), the top three groups represented in Tara are Australian (32.5%), English (30.8%), and Scottish (8.4%).
+Notably, certain ethnic groups have different representations: German is overrepresented at 5.9% in Tara compared to 5.3% regionally, Australian Aboriginal is underrepresented at 5.6% versus 6.7%, and Hungarian is slightly higher than the regional average at 0.3%.

 Frequently Asked Questions - Diversity